Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 * **dimension** must be one of the dimensions defined in the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml).
 * **default_unit** [OPTIONAL] The default unit to use in the UI (unless the user specifies otherwise).
 Must be one of the units defined for the parameter dimension in the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml).
 If empty: the default unit from the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml) for the parameter dimension is used.

+**tab_dimensions** lists the available dimensions.

+* **dimension** must be one of the dimensions defined in the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml).
+* **kernel_unit** is not used.
+Is only helpful when creating some database reports etc. Must be identical with the base unit of the corresponding dimension defined in the [OSP Dimensions Repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Dimensions/blob/master/OSPSuite.Dimensions.xml).

 **tab_container_parameters** Specifies a `{Container, Parameter}` combination.

 * {**container_id**, **container_type**, **container_name**} specifies the container.